 So is there anything car shoppers can do to alleviate the pain of depreciation?
 Well, understanding some of the variables that determine car depreciation helps.
 Cars that maintain a high demand and are in low supply typically have better resale values.
 Some brands also depreciate less than others, and of course the condition of a used car will affect its resale value.
 In the end, it's best to just accept the fact that most cars depreciate and there's not much (if anything) you can do to stop it.

-For more information about car depreciation and other related topics, follow the links on the next page.
+For more information about car depreciation and other related topics, follow the links below.